Buying property in Sofia?

 Is it realistic to exit with profit in Sofia as of 2026?

-As of early 2026, the likelihood of exiting with profit in Sofia is medium to high for buyers who hold for at least three to five years and choose their property carefully, but quick flips have become riskier as price growth normalizes.
+As of early 2026, the likelihood of exiting with a profit on a Sofia property is medium to high, provided you hold for at least three to five years and buy in a neighborhood with durable demand rather than chasing the cheapest per-square-meter price on the outskirts.

-The minimum holding period in Sofia that most often makes exiting with profit realistic is around three to four years, which gives enough time for price appreciation to overcome transaction costs and market fluctuations.
+The minimum holding period that most often makes exiting with profit realistic in Sofia is about three years, because that is roughly how long it takes for price appreciation plus rental income to comfortably cover the round-trip transaction costs and any renovation you needed to do.

 What sources have we used to write this blog article?